Culture kings focuses on the art, not the science, of its ecommerce empire

 If there is no truly perfect retail store on earth, then perhaps the next closest thing can be found Down Under.
 It is there, on the isle of Australia, where streetwear retailer Culture Kings has developed a shopping experience as cherished by its customers as any pair of Nikes or Adidas.

 Indeed, Culture Kings is a place where you’re just as likely to cop a fresh haircut or spot a celebrity as you are grab the latest Jordans.
 Part of the company’s greatest magic has been taking its brand and exhibiting it online.
-With Shopify Plus, Culture Kings has enjoyed:
+In this Shopify Plus case study, you'll find out how Culture Kings has enjoyed:

 - Year-over-year growth between 40-60% every year since 2013

 - The opening of four global online storefronts